parva3105/ai-builder/PRODUCT.md

 - API style: REST + OpenAPI

 ## Functional requirements
-- The system should support user authentication if the product requires accounts.
+- The system should support user authentication and secure account management.
+- The system should allow users to upload and manage multiple resumes in `.tex` and `.docx` formats.
-- The system should expose a structured backend API.
+- The system should expose a structured backend API for authentication, profile management, file storage, tailoring requests, and output retrieval.
 - The frontend should handle loading, empty, error, and success states.
+- The system should let users paste a job description and choose whether to tailor a `.tex` resume, tailor a `.docx` resume, or generate a cover letter.
+- The system should preserve resume structure and formatting as much as possible during generation.
+- The system should compile generated `.tex` into PDF when valid and provide helpful error feedback when compilation fails.
+- The system should generate downloadable outputs with clear filenames such as `FirstName_LastName_Resume_CompanyName.pdf`.
 - The system should have a testable architecture and clear module boundaries.
 - The system should support local development using a documented setup.